2.06 | 01.05.18

 If virtual reality is an empathy machine, can it also be a propaganda machine?
 In this episode of Soonish, we visit a groundbreaking exhibit that uses VR to explore the psychology of war.
 "The Enemy" proves we're well beyond the Uncanny Valley, and that it's time to consider how this powerful new medium could be a force for mischief as well as enlightenment.

-Our first episode of the new year looks at the long-awaited technology of virtual reality—a concept that's been around since the 1970s, but that's finally coming into its own as a medium for storytelling, education, and entertainment.
+Virtual reality is a concept that's been around since the 1970s, but that's finally coming into its own as a medium for storytelling, education, and entertainment.

 The Enemy was directed by world-renowned photojournalist Karim Ben Khelifa.
 It introduced audiences to VR avatars representing six fighters, one from each side of three bloody and intractable conflicts in the Democratic Republic of the Congo, Israel and the occupied territories, and El Salvador.